Erebot/Erebot/docs/src/Prerequisites.rst

             generally contain one or more unit test before they can be considered for review.

+..  [#footnotes_openssl]
+    Needed if you want to connect to IRC servers using a secure (encrypted) connection.
+Required when running Erebot from a PHAR archive (used to check the archive's origin and integrity).

+..  [#footnotes_pcntl]
+    Required for daemonization and to change user/group information upon startup.
+Not available on Windows.

+..  [#footnotes_phar_package]
+    Only required to package Erebot as a ``.phar`` archive.

+..  [#footnotes_phar_run]
+    Only required to run Erebot from a ``.phar`` archive.

+..  [#footnotes_posix]
+    Required to change user/group information upon startup.
+    Not available on Windows.

+..  [#footnotes_xdebug]
+    Only required to run the test suite.

 ..  [#footnotes_qa_depend]
     Required to use the ``qa_depend`` phing target.